 “Independence” implies a sense of autonomy, and for an artist, it can mean creative freedom: to find themselves express their inner thoughts in the most uninhibited fashion.
 Something to think about is why be inhibited about getting your music heard?
-While it can get competitive for independent musicians who want to get their music out, there are ways in which one can stand out.
-In this process, guerilla marketing can be your best friend.
+While it can get competitive for emerging artists who want to get their music out, guerilla marketing for independent artists can stand out.
 It’s an approach that you can align your values with whilst being just as quirky as your vivid imagination.